Private Information Retrieval Over Gaussian MAC: PIR for the AWGN MAC

 We now provide an achievable PIR scheme for a general system with $N$ servers.
-We show that the retrieval rate is an increasing function of $N$, similar to the sum-rate of the general Gaussian MAC capacity.
-The scheme uses the principles of Theorem \ref{the- retrieval rate for non-fading MAC} and its rate is given in the following corollary.
+We show that with this scheme, the retrieval rate scales the same as the sum-rate of the non-private Gaussian MAC capacity when $N$ increases.
+That is, \emph{letting more servers transmit improves the PIR rate}, falling behind the non-private capacity by at most 2 bits per channel use, hence achieving asymptotic optimality with $P$.
+The scheme uses a coding scheme similar to that in Theorem \ref{the- retrieval rate for non-fading MAC}, where the user tries to decode a linear combination of all transmitted answer.
+However, instead of computing the sum of all answers, the user intelligently choose his queries in order to aggregate the transmissions from several servers and attain a power gain, thus improving the rate.
+The scheme and its rate are given in the following corollary and its proof.

-\begin{corollary} \textit{For the N servers AWGN MAC, the following PIR rate is achievable, } \end{corollary} \begin{IEEEproof} The retrieval scheme for the general system follows the same steps as the proof of Theorem \ref{the- retrieval rate for non-fading MAC}, yet the servers are divided into pairs and are treated as if every pair is a 2-servers Gaussian MAC.
-Specifically, the user generates a random vector $\b{b}$ and a random variable $s$ as in the proof of Theorem \ref{the- retrieval rate for non-fading MAC} and sends the following queries to the $l$th pair,